psychemedia/pentrich-uprising/tellings/10_cartwrights_mill.md

 "And what would you know about it..."

 We met at Dumb Steeple.
 It were pretty much a pitch black night, so we needed somewhere we could find.

 --

 TO DO - account of attack on Rawfold's Mill

+It's fair trek out of Huddersfield to the Dumb Steeple, and uphill too.
+By midnight??, ?? men had gathered there, then organised into rankes, and counted off.
+A regular drill, but tonight they meant business.
+A group from Leeds?? were  to meet them at Rawfolds, to bolster the numbers even further.
+Cartwright would have defences in place, but through strength of numbers, the Luddites would show him who was boss.
+The final advance began.

+Cartwright had made his way to bed about ??.
+Also in the mill were ??

+Two guards?? posted outside were easily overcome by the Luddites, but a dog chained in the yard sounded the alarm, woke?
+Cartwright, who sounded the alarm.

+Windows were broken, a huge axe/hammer? the reinforced door, nails? hammering into it to prevent the blow of axes doing too much damage.
+Gunfire ...
+Cartwight had prepared vitriol — sulphuric acid — to be poured on the heads of the attackers should then make it inside the mill.

+One man lost his hat.

+Two men were shot.

+--

+He finished his tale.

 "Yeah, an' I read all that in the paper too.
 Yer never were there..."

 "And I was too...
 I were there, that night.
 At Rawfold's Mill.
 And I saw us men fell, too.
 And I were never engaged in any association in my life `cept that of General Ludd.
 Ever true to it.
 For three years and more."
 And he raised a toast to himself, and supped again.

-"hHold yer peace, yer stupid bugger.
+"Just hold yer peace, yer stupid bugger.
 If there were good trade, and a meal come down, Ned Ludd would die tomorra'."
 And at that, they all laughed.

 But for the three travelling men on the other side of the thin wood partition that separated the back room from the bar, its small glass window partially broken, they heard him say that too.
 And that was too much for them.
 One of them left the bar to find a Constable.
 Another went into the back room: "who was saying that, about Rawfolds?" and one of the drinkers pointed him out. "'s 'im.
 Pissed as a fart."